OsandaMadugalle/savoria-bistro/README.md

-# 🍽️ Savoria Bistro - MERN Stack Restaurant App
+# 🍽️ Savoria Bistro

-A premium restaurant application featuring an AI-powered concierge ("Chef Gustav"), real-time order tracking, loyalty rewards, and table reservations.
-Built with React, Node.js, Express, MongoDB, and the Google Gemini API.
+A premium restaurant experience with an AI concierge ("Chef Gustav"), live order tracking, loyalty rewards, reservations, and an admin console.
+Built with React + Vite, Node/Express, MongoDB, and the Google Gemini API for the AI chef.

 ## 🚀 Features